What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 Employers should consider whether a refusal to return to the workplace is a refusal to comply with a reasonable instruction.
 This will depend on the employee’s individual situation and employers must then consider whether to take disciplinary action in response to this.
 Employers should listen to employees and take a nuanced approach rather than one size fits all.

-If employees can continue to work from home then employers should continue to allow that.
+If employees can continue to work from home then employers should continue to allow that, especially as long as the government advises to work from home as much as possible.
 If an employee has no reasonable ground to refuse to return to the workplace, the employer could consider taking disciplinary action, for example a warning that payment of salary will be discontinued.
 If the employee does not want to return to the workplace because the employee falls within the vulnerable group, it will be less likely that an employer can carry out any disciplinary action.
 As this is an unusual situation, we expect that judges will strictly determine whether the disciplinary action was appropriate.

 Application to work from home